-Rec uirements: Example solutions: Code: 1.
+Rec juirements: Example solutions: Code: 1.
 The system provides functionality that enables the customer to meet GDPR, e.g. deletion of a client's personal data on request, sending personal data in electronic form on request, and automatically deleting personal data when they have served their purpose.
 2. In case of a GDPR dispute, the customer must be able to document which personal data the system uses and for what.
 The supplier provides the necessary documentation.
 3. The customer doesn't know what to do about GDPR.
 The supplier advices the customer about administrative measures to take.
+4. When the supplier operates the system, and a security breach occurs, the supplier informs the controllers, and in cooperation with the customer, informs the persons concerned.